SandeepKundalwal/Swissmote-Crypto-Assignment/README.md

 - If it lands on the side they have choosen, they get double their tokens back, if it's the wrong side, they get nothing.
 - Make the UI/UX design nice.
 - You should test the side before submitting, and it should work.
 I should be able to test and it should give me tokens back.

+## Deploy locally using Ganache:

+## Deploy globally using Faucet:
+Tried two different approaches to get fake tokens from faucet:
+1.
+2. You need some token in main-net to get test tokens from Alchemy, which I didn't have.